netsym/primogeni/README.md

   * For running the experiments on GENI resources you should select some of the hosts of your model as *emulated hosts*.
 To get the resources for running the model on Geni resources you need to get Geni resource slice (using Flack/Geni Desktop/Omni/geni portal).
 Allocate two machines (or vms) connected with a lan.
 Assign the lan interface an ipv4 IP like `10.10.1.1` and `10.10.1.2`.
 To be able to run Primogeni the OS image of these two sliver needs to have a **Primogeni OS image**.

-  * If you are new to GENI you can follow this [link](http://groups.geni.net/geni/wiki/GENIExperimenterWelcome) to get started with GENI.
-Mane sure you do a simple resource allocation as described in this [RunHelloGeni]( http://groups.geni.net/geni/wiki/GENIExperimenter/Tutorials/RunHelloGENI) tutorial.
-Easiest way to get strted with geni us to use Flack, a GENI API available in your geni portal after you log in.
-     * You have to be a part of a project to be able to create slices.
-Once you are a member of a project you can create slices from your portal.geni.net homepage.
-Slice name have to be unique.
-     * Once the slice is created click on Launch Flack button, and wait until Flack finishes loading; this process might take a while because Flack is querying all the geni sites.
-Now click on PC/VM boxes by each site to create a sliver(host) of that type.
-Say for our example you create two of such slivers.
-     * You can use Geni supported resource description file (rspec) to allocate resources instead of drawing the topology.
-Paste this url http://www.gpolab.bbn.com/exp/HelloGENI/hellogeni-bound.xml and click Ok A topology will come up.
-Your topology should look like Login to Flack Video.
-Press the Submit button and confirm that you want to reserve these resources.
-Wait while your resources are being reserved.
-This will take several minutes so be patient.
-When your sliver is ready the background will be green

 **Here is few precreated Primogeni OS image**